mlswg/mls-protocol/draft-ietf-mls-protocol.md

 identity of each participant to avoid collisions and allow support for decryption of reordered messages.

-Subsequent Application secrets MUST be rotated for each Application message, independently from the Group secret updates, in order to provide stronger cryptographic security properties for messages.
-To later encrypt and decrypt Application messages, we use this secret to derive AEAD encryption key and nonce.
+Subsequent Application secrets MUST be rotated for each message sent in order to provide stronger cryptographic security guarantees.
+The Application Key Schedule use this rotation to generate fresh AEAD encryption key and nonce provides to encrypt and decrypt future Application messages.
-In all cases, a participant MUST NOT encrypt more than expected by the AEAD scheme with Nonces and keys generated from the same Application secrets.
+In all cases, a participant MUST NOT encrypt more than expected by the security bounds of the AEAD scheme used.

-[[OPEN ISSUE: The AEAD key exhaustion bound applies on a per Application Secret basis.
-This depends on the number of messages per Application secrets that we allow.
-Should we set a limit ?
-]]

 Note that each change to the Group through a Handshake message will cause a change of the Group Secret.
 Hence this change MUST be applied before encrypting